Construction Worker Falls

 Fallen construction workers often suffer extremely serious injuries, including broken feet, ankles, legs, arms, and other fractured bones, back injuries, including crushed or severed spinal cords, paralysis, quadriplegia, paraplegia or worse, death.
 These devastating injuries can require surgery, along with months, years or a lifetime of lost income, pain and suffering and medical expenses.
 The pain and suffering can be excruciating, and the loss of enjoyment of life heartbreaking.

-The Syracuse, New York construction fall accident attorneys of Michaels & Smolak have recovered millions of dollars for clients injured in construction accidents and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
+The Syracuse construction worker fall attorneys of Michaels & Smolak have recovered millions of dollars for clients injured in construction accidents and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
 If you or a loved one has been a victim of a construction accident, contact us for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.